Creative story starters for kids to generate oral storytelling or used as writing prompt ideas.

 Download the Story Ideas Sheets

 Grab your free download of story ideas below.
 Just click on the link.
-Enter your email and they will be delivered straight to your inbox.
+They are a thank you gift for becoming a free newsletter subscriber.

 - Create a group story.
 Together roll the dice and determine your prompts.
 Each person playing takes a turn telling a part of the story.
 Continue around the table adding to the story until the story comes to an end.